slatedocs/slate/source/includes/_aggregation.md

 # Aggregation
+Aggregation API docs are availale for existing integrations only.
+If you are revewing this documentation for a new implementation, please review [aggregation SDKs](#aggregation-sdks).

 Geezeo uses CashEdge aggregation services to allow users to view their entire financial portfolio.
 Accounts are grouped in 4 categories: Cash, Credit Cards, Debts, and Investments.
 A user can edit each account listed under a category to change the exact account type, update their account credentials or view single account transactions.

 The Aggregation API is currently a synchronous API.
 Any calls that result in a